What is sustainable tourism and what is its aim?

 In 2019, tourism generated 1 in 4 new jobs around the world (10.6% of all jobs).
 With a contribution to the world GDP of a staggering 10.4%.

-These figures let us know how important the tourism industry is and how much we must take care of it.
+These figures let us know how important the tourism industry is and why we must take care of it.
 As an industry, we have a responsibility to lead the way.
 We will provide a much more complete, healthy, and quality experience to our customers.
 In turn, this benefit will have an impact on company profits.

 What are the benefits of sustainable tourism?